Kelham: Kelham Hall

 Kelham Hall was originally the home of the Manners-Sutton family (a family connected to the Dukes of Rutland, the Marquess of Granby, and Viscount Canterbury) of Averham.
 It is a Grade I listed building standing in 52 acres of parkland.
 The listing (1973, updated in 1990) included this summary: "Gothic revival style.
 1859-61 ...
 Incorporates service range, 1844-46 by A. Salvin ...
 Service range in Renaissance revival style.
 Brick and ashlar with ashlar dressings, gabled, hipped and pyramidal slate roofs" and that it had been modified in the 19th and 20th century.
 The "Former monastic buildings and chapel", adjoining Kelham Hall, which "had been converted to offices and function room", have been Grade II listed since 1990.

-The Kelham estate was first acquired by William Sutton from the Foljambe family.
-"On 5 May 1647, King Charles I surrendered at the end of the English Civil War at nearby Southwell and was held at Kelham Hall for several days afterwards."
-The Hall was upgraded by William's son Robert Sutton, 1st Baron Lexinton after the Civil War.
-This first house was destroyed by fire in the reign of William and Mary.

-Its replacement was built c.1730 by John Sanderson for Bridget, the Duchess of Rutland, the only surviving child of the second Lord Lexington.
-She had married John Manners, 3rd Duke of Rutland and their descendants would be known by the name of Manners-Sutton.
-This building was also destroyed by fire on 27 November 1857, during the Victorian era when the owner was in Italy, and would again be rebuilt.